Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 You must allow up to 4 weeks for your AoT application to be processed.
 The time is needed to allow for procedures such as application screening, verification of certificates, verification of training posts and authorisation of the final approval letter.

 I won’t have four years of postgraduate training until after the deadline for MTI applications.
 Can I still apply?

 Unfortunately no, all doctors must already have four years of postgraduate training and submit their Assessment of Training letter before the deadline of 8 February 2017.
 We advise that anyone who will achieve their four years of postgraduate training after the deadline, waits until next year to make an application for the MTI scheme 2017.

 I have more than 10 years of O&G experience.
 Am I eligible to apply?

-The MTI scheme is developed for doctors who wish to gain more experience, training and exposition to the UK health system.
-The level of the offered posts may not be appropriate for highly experienced doctors or consultants.
-Therefore we do not encourage doctor with more than 10 years’ experience to apply for the MTI as their application may be considered unsuitable and rejected.
+The MTI scheme is developed for doctors who wish to gain more experience, training and exposure to the UK health system.
+The level of the offered posts (ST2-4) is not appropriate for highly experienced doctors or consultants.
+Therefore doctors who have more than 10 years of experience in O & G are not suitable for this scheme and their applications will not be considered.